This intensive program may be for you if…

 - Arrange to have copies of your official transcripts sent to us.

-- That’s all you need to do.
-Once we receive all of the above items, we will contact you to arrange an interview.
-Accepted applicants may begin classes in the Fall, Winter or Spring terms.
+- Once we receive all of the above items, we will contact you to arrange an interview.

 Once accepted, you will benefit from…

 - Informal, seminar-style classes.
-The opportunity to see patients in our clinical facilty, The Philadelphia Consultation Center, with professional and peer consultation and supervision.
-A 200-hour practicum includes 60 hours of group supervision
+The opportunity to see patients in our clinical facility, The Philadelphia Consultation Center, with professional and peer consultation and supervision.

 Upon completion of this program, you will…